 Air Handler vs. Furnace

 Air conditioners contain the condenser and are typically set outside the home.
 One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a variety of pieces within your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a number of pieces inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 The warm air inside your home is brought into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more intricate than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.

-Understanding all of your home’s heating and cooling pieces for the Cocoa climate is probably a little unrealistic, but there are a few things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling pieces for the Cocoa climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Service Experts a call at 321-428-7635 or set up a free appointment online today.